 Among its many screening facilities, the Studio houses one of the industry’s preeminent state-of-the-art theaters, the 516-seat Steven J. Ross Theater.
 Adjacent to the theater is the only studio museum in the industry, the highly acclaimed Warner Bros.
 Archive.
 Opened in 1996, the two-story museum displays continually updated themed collections of memorabilia including costumes, correspondence, props and scripts from the Studio’s films and television shows.

 Sharing a rare behind-the-scenes look into the world of entertainment, the Warner Bros.
 Studio Tour Hollywood offers guests an intimate view of the inner workings of a thriving motion picture and television studio, as well as a visit to The Archive and the Picture Car Vault.
 New to the Studio Tour experience is Stage 48: Script to Screen, a self-guided, interactive soundstage that explores each phase of the film and television production process.

 In addition, the Studio Facilities group is responsible for managing Warner Bros.
-Studios Leavesden (WBSL), the company’s 160-acre production facility in the U.K. Since purchasing the site in 2010—and becoming the only major studio with a permanent base in the U.K.—Warner Bros. has filmed numerous productions at WBSL’s redeveloped facilities, most recently The Legend of Tarzan, the upcoming Fantastic Beasts and Where to Find Them, and next year’s highly anticipated Wonder Woman and Justice League films.
+Studios Leavesden (WBSL), the company’s 160-acre production facility in the U.K. Since purchasing the site in 2010—and becoming the only major studio with a permanent base in the U.K.—Warner Bros. has filmed numerous productions at WBSL’s redeveloped facilities, most recently The Legend of Tarzan and Fantastic Beasts and Where to Find Them, and this year’s Wonder Woman and Justice League films.
 This U.K. facility is also the home of Warner Bros.
 Studio Tour London—The Making of Harry Potter, a multi-media visitor attraction that showcases many of the iconic sets, props and costumes from the eight Harry Potter films, giving fans a look behind the scenes to understand how these magnificent films were made.